posmocoop/bike-index/photo_upload/README.md

 1. In the expert view, the user A uploads photos with EXIF data for a *given route* (route Wollishofen – Tiefenbrunnen).
 E.g. it would be good to give them an id (eg. there will probably be 2 routes Wollishofen - Tiefenbrunnen and Tiefenbrunnen - Wollishofen, the second one gets an "R" for direction).
 (EXIF data, timestamp, lat, lon is extracted).
 After that a csv download of the data is available for the route.

 2. User B (or user A) populates the csv.
-Then the database is updated (either via pgadmin or via expert view.
+Then the database is updated, either via pgadmin or via expert view.